Cercis siliquastrum

-Cercis siliquastrum, commonly known as the Judas tree or Judas-tree, is a small deciduous tree in the flowering plant family Fabaceae which is noted for its prolific display of deep pink flowers in spring.
+Cercis siliquastrum, European Cercis, commonly known as the Judas tree or Judas-tree, is a small deciduous species of redbud in the flowering plant family Fabaceae which is noted for its prolific display of deep pink flowers in spring.
 It is native to Southern Europe and Western Asia.

 Description

 This species forms a small tree up to 12 m (39 ft) in height and 10 m (32 ft) in width.

 The deep pink flowers are produced on year-old or older growth, including the trunk, in spring.
-Also, the flowers display a blossom with five free petals and fused sepals.
-This flower shape is typical of the pea family (Fabaceae).
+They have five free petals and fused sepals, a flower shape typical of much of the pea family (Fabaceae).
 The leaves appear shortly after the first flowers emerge.
-These are cordate with a blunt apex, which occasionally has a shallow notch at the tip.
+These are cordate with a blunt apex and occasionally have a shallow notch at the tip.
 The tree produces long flat pods that hang vertically.
-The flowers are edible and reportedly have a sweet-acid taste.
+The flowers are edible and reportedly have a sweet and tart taste.